List of Free Online Philosophy Lectures, Courses and Classes

 Free Online Philosophy Course Info

-Following is a sample of the many free, online philosophy courses offered by some major universities, which provide open access to learning materials from previous courses through their OpenCourseWare (OCW) endeavors.
+Following is a sample of the many free, online philosophy courses offered by some major universities who provide open access to learning materials from previous courses through their OpenCourseWare (OCW) endeavors.
 Most of these universities offer introductory survey courses as well as courses devoted to specific branches of philosophers or the works of particular philosophers.
 Self-directed learners don't interact with the course instructors or receive credit for use of these materials.

 - Ethics covers various aspects of moral philosophy, examining questions regarding the objective validity of moral claims, moral character and personal responsibility.
 Learners have access to a syllabus with a required text, a reading list, assignment descriptions and lecture notes in .pdf format.

 University of Notre Dame

 The philosophy department at the University of Notre Dame also offers open access to course materials from several philosophy courses.
 Lectures are available in video format for each of the courses listed here, and students can view the lecture through iTunes University as well.

-Students in Ancient Wisdom and Modern Love look at romance, sexuality and marriage from the perspectives of philosophy and literature, using readings and several movies.
+- Ancient Wisdom and Modern Love looks at romance, sexuality and marriage from the perspectives of philosophy and literature, using readings and several movies.
 Some of the readings are accessible online.
 Materials include a syllabus, exams, discussion questions and guidelines for six essay assignments, as well as the video lectures.

 University of California at Berkeley

 The philosophy department at UC - Berkeley makes lectures available from several of its philosophy courses as video or audio podcasts through iTunes University and YouTube.
 These lectures typically aren't accompanied by other materials, like syllabi, exams or reading lists.

-Through audio podcast lectures, Philosophy of Society provides a basis for studies in the social sciences, inquiring into the nature of social reality and how that relates to psychological and physical experience.
+- Philosophy of Society provides a basis for studies in the social sciences, inquiring into the nature of social reality and how that relates to psychological and physical experience.

 University of Oxford

-Philosophy of Religion investigates questions about the existence of God, religious experience, evil and faith related to the traditions of Christianity, Judaism and Islam.
+- Philosophy of Religion investigates questions about the existence of God, religious experience, evil and faith related to the traditions of Christianity, Judaism and Islam.
 Handouts accompany each audio lecture.